Home

 Video generation and shot continuity

-Video work raises the stakes on continuity.
-Story beats, characters, scenes, edits, and revisions all become easier to manage when the system can remember what mattered and replay from the right stage instead of rebuilding a whole run.
+Video raises the stakes for continuity.
+Characters, scenes, story beats, edits, and revisions all become easier to manage when the system can remember what mattered and continue from the right stage.

 Reusable asset systems